Entidad/mendix-react-native-url-imageviewer/README.md

 Allows rendition of image from URL attribute

 ## Usage
+Download one of the releases or build from source as follows

 ```
 git clone https://github.com/Entidad/mendix-react-url-imageviewer.git
 cd ./mendix-react-url-imageviewer
 npm install
 npm run build
 ```

+Deploy `entidad.Reactnativeurlviewer.mpk` to `$PROJ/widgets`, execute `Synchronize App Directory` in Mendix IDE (`alt-f4` or invoke `Menu/App/Synchronize App Directory`.
+Set up widget some context passing component like a `DataView` and configure `width`, `height`, and `URI` attributes.

 ## Demo project
 None at this time